Features

 Language switcher

-Frontend Core provides two composables for building language and market switchers:
+Frontend Core provides linkResolver (auto-imported) for building language and market switchers.
+You can override the resolution logic with Link Resolver hooks.

 <template>